acad2/pride/docs/readme.md

 Q: What are the dependencies?

-A: Python 2.7+ is required. optional modules require additional dependencies:
+A: Python 2.7+ is required.
+The "cryptography" python package and Openssl are required.
+   Optional packages require additional dependencies:
    1. Low level audio support requires pyalsaaudio on linux or pyaudio otherwise
    2. SDL support requires SDL2.0 and pysdl2